Guerrilla gardeners take on Irish ghost estates

 The artists, who used the St Patrick’s day parade as a decoy for their activities, said their nine-month project was born out of a feeling of having their hands tied behind their backs by Europe and an inability to question decisions by the government.

-“Nobody asked us permission to buy it with our money so why should we seek permission to decorate it?” said one of the organizers of the initiative, who wished to remain anonymous.
+“Nobody asked us permission to buy it with our money so why should we seek permission to decorate it?” said one of the organisers of the initiative, who wished to remain anonymous.

 “We own NAMA through our taxpayer’s money, and NAMA owns that builder.
 So there is a point to be made that we own that building, we are decorating as we see fit,” he added.